umbraco/UmbracoDocs/14/umbraco-cms/extending/property-editors/integrate-property-editors.md

 ## Property & Property Dataset Components

-To integrate one or more Property Editors, it can be done by using two Components.
-The Property Dataset component and a Property component.
+The simplest way to integrate one or more Property Editors is done using two Components: the Property Dataset component and a Property component.

 The `umb-property` component renders a property using a Property Editor UI.